-Start by cracking 3 eggs (or however many you’ll be cooking) into a mixing bowl.
+Start by cracking the eggs into a mixing bowl.

-In a separate cup or bowl, whisk the milk and potato starch (or cornstarch) together until smooth and free of lumps.
+In a separate cup or bowl, whisk the milk and cornstarch (or potato starch) together until the mixture is smooth and free of lumps.

-Add the milk and cornstarch mixture to your eggs, and whisk until smooth.
-Season with salt.
+Add the milk and cornstarch mixture to your eggs and whisk until smooth, then season with salt.

 Heat a non-stick skillet over high heat until hot.
-Add the butter to the pan, and wait just until it’s melted and bubbly.
-(Make sure it doesn’t brown!)
+Add the butter to the hot pan and allow it to melt and begin bubbling (but don’t wait too long, or it will start to brown!)

-When the butter is ready, add the egg mixture to the pan.
+When the butter is bubbling, add the egg mixture to the pan.

-Wait 5-10 seconds before touching it, until the edges of the eggs start to bubble.
+Wait 5-10 seconds before doing anything, waiting until the edges of the eggs start to bubble.

-Next, remove the skillet from the heat.
+At that point, remove the skillet from the heat.
 (Yes, you read that right!)
-Start stirring the eggs, making one full circle around the pan per second.
-Count about 15 seconds/stirs.
-(You may need a few more seconds if using a smaller skillet.)
+Start stirring the eggs with a flexible spatula, making one full circle around the pan per second and count 15 seconds/stirs.
+(You may need a few more seconds if you’re using a smaller skillet.)